gohugoio/hugo/content/en/methods/shortcode/Ordinal.md

 The `Ordinal` method returns the zero-based ordinal of the shortcode in relation to its parent.
 If the parent is the page itself, the ordinal represents the position of this shortcode in the page content.

+{{% note %}}
+Hugo  increments the ordinal with each shortcode call, regardless of the specific shortcode type.
+This means that the ordinal value is tracked sequentially across all shortcodes within a given page.
+{{% /note %}}

 This method is useful for, among other things, assigning unique element IDs when a shortcode is called two or more times from the same page.
 For example:

 {{< code file=content/about.md lang=md >}}